Skip to main content

 Public Health Director, Purchase District Health Department

-Kaitlyn Krolikowski is the Public Health Director for the Purchase District Health Department in far Western KY.
-She received her Master of Public Health with a concentration in Informatics from the University of Illinois at Chicago in 2017 and is pursuing her DrPH from the University of Alabama at Birmingham.
-Kaitlyn has managed over 7mil in direct federal grants that have created programs in partnership such as the jail referral program, the recovery housing stipend, and the library Narcan community hub.
+Kaitlyn Krolikowski is the Public Health Director for the Purchase District Health Department (PDHD) which serves McCracken, Ballard, Carlisle, Hickman, and Fulton Counties in far western KY.
+She received her Master of Public Health degree with a concentration in Informatics from the University of Illinois at Chicago in 2017 and is pursuing her DrPH from the University of Alabama at Birmingham.
+Kaitlyn started her career at PDHD as a Health Educator advancing through administration to eventually become the Director.
+She has managed over $7 million in direct federal grants creating programs and projects in partnership to address social determinants of health.

 Chad Lynch, REHS, MPH